+4.4 Moderating effect occupancy

+Having ensured the robustness of our results, we scrutinize the significant effect of our moderator crowd occupancy on the relationship between crowd support and team performance.
+We use the simple slope analysis, … by …. to compare the differences between high and low levels of crowd occupancy.

 In the next chapter we summarize our main findings and provide a schematic overview of the answers to our hypothesis.
 Subsequently we use our results to generate managerial recommendations for managers working at football clubs.
 Finally we provide the limitations of this study plus some possible areas for future research.

 Conclusion and Discussion